Donald Nichols (spy)

-The intelligence career of Nichols came to a secretive and tragic end in 1957, when the Air Force suddenly relieved him of his command, removed him from Korea, and sent him to psychiatric wards at U.S. military hospitals, first in Tachikawa, Japan, and then at Eglin Air Force Base in Florida.
-His military service record indicated no history of mental illness, and Air Force colleagues said he showed no such symptoms, but Air Force doctors quickly diagnosed Nichols as a "deteriorating schizophrenic."
-He was given large doses of Thorazine and then forced to undergo at least 14 rounds of electroshock.
+The intelligence career of Nichols came to a sudden end in 1957, when the Air Force relieved him of his command and sent him to psychiatric wards at U.S. military hospitals, first in Tachikawa, Japan, and then at Eglin Air Force Base in Florida.
+His military service record indicated no history of mental illness, and Air Force colleagues said he showed no such symptoms, but Air Force doctors diagnosed Nichols as a "deteriorating schizophrenic."
+He was given large doses of Thorazine and forced to undergo 14 rounds of electroshock.
 Nichols later told relatives "that the government wanted to erase his brain—because he knew too much."